MPh-py/MPh/docs/index.md

 models and can be scripted from Matlab® or via its native Java API.

-This library brings the dearly missing power of Python to the world of Comsol — at least on Windows (for now).
+This library brings the dearly missing power of Python to the world of Comsol.
 It leverages the universal Python-to-Java bridge provided by [JPype][jpype] to access the native API, and wraps it in a layer of pythonic ease-of-use.
 The Python wrapper only covers common scripting tasks, such as loading a model from a file, modifying some parameters, running the simulation, to then evaluate the results.
 Though the full functionality is available to those willing to drop down to the Java layer underneath.

 Comsol models are marked by their `.mph` file extension, which stands for multi-physics.
 Hence the name of this library.
 It is open-source